 Blepharoplasty Procedure Details

-Dr. Will may perform the eyelid surgery in our Hinsdale, Plainfield, or Morris, IL offices under local anesthesia.
+Dr. Will may perform the eyelid surgery in our Naperville and Hinsdale area offices under local anesthesia.
 The specific blepharoplasty technique Dr. Will employs will vary depending on whether she is treating the upper and/or lower eyelids.
 She also takes into account other factors, such as your facial muscle and bone structure, the symmetry of your eyebrows, and the degree of correction necessary.